 - Check if both the .SAI file and.SAJ folder is present in the same location.

 - If not, then you need to rectify it by moving them back on the same folders

 - If you are not able to move them back, then restore the files from backup.

-- Also check if both the .SAI and .SAJ folder has similar matching names, except for the extensions.
-Even a simple space difference can create the error.
+- Also, check if both the .SAI and .SAJ folder has similar matching names, except for the extensions.
+Even a simple space difference can create an error.

 2. Check the presence of the Connection Manager installation

 If you are working on a particular system and trying to open a Sage Company file but not able to do it, check if the Connection Manager for Sage is installed in the system.

 - Go to Start and click on Programs to check if you can locate the connection manager for Sage 50 version you are using.